meteor/meteor/content/methods.md

 We'll referring to Meteor Methods with a capital M to differentiate them from class methods in JavaScript.

-## Defining a Method
+## Defining and calling Methods

+### Basic Method

 In a basic app, defining a Meteor Method is as simple as defining a function.
 In a complex app, you want a few extra features to make Methods more powerful and easily testable.
-First, we're going to go over how to define a Method using the Meteor core API, and then we'll go over how to use a helpful wrapper package we've created to enable a more powerful Method workflow.
+First, we're going to go over how to define a Method using the Meteor core API, and in a later section we'll go over how to use a helpful wrapper package we've created to enable a more powerful Method workflow.

-### A simple method
+#### Defining

-Here's how you can use the built-in [`Meteor.methods` API](http://docs.meteor.com/#/full/meteor_methods) to define a Method:
+Here's how you can use the built-in [`Meteor.methods` API](http://docs.meteor.com/#/full/meteor_methods) to define a Method.
+Note that Methods should always be defined in common code loaded on the client and the server to enable Optimistic UI.
+If you have some secret code in your Method, consult the [Security article](security.md#secret-code) for how to hide it from the client.

 ```js
 Meteor.methods({